 Voting In Person

-- You can check your registration status and find your election day polling location here.
+- You can find your early voting and election day polling locations and times here.

 - Remember, if you wait to vote on Election Day, you must vote at your assigned precinct close to where you are registered.

 - You will need identification with your name, picture and signature to vote early or on Election Day, and get free, expert assistance to help you with voter ID here.

 If you are a returning citizen who had their right to vote revoked due to prior felony status, your voting rights may have been restored.
 Contact the Office of Executive Clemency at 850-488-2952 to begin the process of voter rights restoration; check with the County Clerk about your charges and fees owed.
 If you need help paying fees, reach out to the Florida Rights Restoration Coalition.